smartscenes/libsg/README.md

 `libsg` is a backend library for scene generation, intended to be used with the scene toolkit frontend.

+To setup your own instance of `libsg`, please follow the data and configuration setup sections below.

 ## Package Contents

 The folder structure breaks down as follows (grouped in accordance with function):